How To Paint A Dresser Without Sanding

 Don't Skip the Liquid Deglosser

-A liquid deglosser is a game-changer when it comes to painting without sanding.
+A liquid deglosser is a big shift when it comes to painting without sanding.
 It lightly etches the surface, creating microscopic grooves that provide better adhesion for the primer and paint.
 Apply the deglosser according to the manufacturer's instructions, using a clean cloth to wipe it onto the surface.
 Allow it to dry completely before moving on to the next step.

 Example: Think of a glass surface – it's incredibly smooth and difficult for paint to grip onto.
 A liquid deglosser creates a slightly textured surface, making it easier for the primer and paint to adhere.